School of Public and International Affairs

 My love for global affairs evolved out of my personal observations growing up in a migrant-rich community in West Texas and my professional experience working with communities across the globe.
 As a child, large-scale immigration in my town affected all aspects of my life, ranging from the company I kept, the food I ate, and the language I spoke, to the overall prosperity of my small oil town.
 As I got older, I began to question not only state and federal policies on immigration, but I also began to think about the world beyond my own state and national borders.
 This led me to pursue degrees in international affairs and public policy.

 Today, my research integrates my childhood observations with my professional training.
-My latest research examines the distinctions between how migration is experienced, portrayed and legislated; I am currently writing about the interactions between child migrants and public administrators.
-In addition, I am interested in the role that individuals play in labor and social welfare policies, and I am currently writing on individual’s perceptions of social welfare in Eastern Europe and its potential impact on reform.
+My latest research examines the distinctions between how migration is experienced, portrayed and legislated.
+My latest publications examine the interactions between child migrants and public administrators, the governance of migration, and the role of international organizations in addressing the needs of asylum seekers.

 In the classroom, I draw upon my experiences as a practitioner focusing on the importance of communication and the exchange of ideas.
 I have previously taught at the George Washington University and Johns Hopkins School of Advanced International Studies (SAIS).
-At the University of Baltimore, I teach graduate courses in the Global Affairs and Human Security Program, as well as undergraduate courses in International Studies.
+At the University of Baltimore, I teach graduate courses in the Global Affairs and Human Security Program, as well as undergraduate courses in Public Policy and International Affairs.
 I am thrilled to be part of a community as dynamic and exciting as UB.